Schinzel/ai-assisted-development/doc/workflow/template_TASK.md

 # Instructions

 * Implement one task at a time
 * Follow the code standard.
-Read the file README.mb in the project root and follow its links to understand the project, the stack, code standard and how testing is to be done.
+Read the file README.md in the project root and follow its links to understand the project, the stack, code standard and how testing is to be done.
 * Explain your approach for each task
 * When you are done with a task
   * run below commands to verify that things still work